romland/Troves/README.md

 You can also ask where something is.
 Try saying: **"Find my grey jeans"** or **"Where is the USB to TTL converter?"**.
 Your intent will be parsed, located in your database, and audibly speak the location back to you.

 ### Here's a text about taxonomy that will be incorporated naturally in this README one day:
 We’re building a self-organizing inventory app.
-The basic idea is that you take a photo of any object—from a book to a winter coat to a spark plug—and the app automatically figures out what it is, what details matter, and how to file it away.
+The basic idea is that you take a photo of any object, from a book to a winter coat to a spark plug,and the app automatically figures out what it is, what details matter, and how to file it away.

 Because it has to handle a bit of everything, we can't pre-program it with rigid spreadsheet columns like "Brand" or "Shoe Size."
 Instead, the system creates its own structure on the fly.
 Doing this brings up two practical hurdles: